 Due Diligence and Audits

-Mortgage companies must conduct themselves as if they were banks, meaning that you should put a premium on compliance and due diligence efforts.
-Included in these efforts are developing procedures for identifying risk for fraud or identity theft.
+Mortgage loan originators and companies must conduct themselves as if they were banks, meaning that you should put a premium on compliance and due diligence efforts.
+Included in these efforts are developing procedures for identifying risks for fraud or identity theft.
 In addition, mortgage brokers must comply with Anti-Money Laundering (AML) Laws and must file Suspicious Activity Reports (SARs).

 At Sequoia Legal, we have experience navigating the various burdensome requirements and regulations involved in creating and operating a mortgage broker firm.
 We are here to help you establish and operate your mortgage broker firm in a compliant way.

-For more information, contact our expert legal team today!
+For more information, contact our legal team today!